 I provide in-home private training for companion dog owners interested in building a relationship with their dogs.
 You will learn to reinforce desired behaviors and how to prevent or eliminate unwanted behaviors.
-Common training goals include teaching dogs to sit, down, stay, walk politely on a leash, greet guests without jumping, drop objects on cue, resist food on the ground, and come when called.
+Common training goals include teaching dogs to sit, down, stay, walk politely on a leash, greet guests without jumping, drop objects on cue, ignore food or objects on the ground, and come when called.
 My goal is for every dog to understand and happily follow clear cues from their owners, knowing that they will be rewarded for doing so.

 A major focus of training is on desensitization to the environment, including dogs, people, and new sights or sounds.
 Desensitization helps your dog learn to work and be attentive even in exciting or new places, and is also very helpful in creating a dog who enjoys working and is able to focus in a variety of places.
 When dogs are not concerned about their environment, they are more relaxed and able to be on their best behavior.
 Dogs that pull on leash, jump, and bark are often stressed, so changing how your dog feels about certain situations often helps address behavior problems.